sfmiller940/Ethereum-Games/metacoin/readme.md

-The first example from the dappsforbeginners tutorial:
+This dapp is the first example from the dappsforbeginners tutorial:

 https://dappsforbeginners.wordpress.com/tutorials/your-first-dapp/